Story and Photos by Chuck Graham

-This story was originally published in the 2018 summer issue of Santa Barbara Seasons Magazine.
+Originally published in the Spring 2014 issue of Santa Barbara SEASONS Magazine.